AngangGuo/blog/content/posts/2022/Notes - Davinci Resolve Video Editor.md

   3. Drop the `Colored Border` effect at the middle of the MediaIn1 and MediaOut1
 * Add similar border to other photos: Select all the other photos, then click the photoA with the middle button to copy the border effect
 * Fill the background with blurred picture: `Effects > Open FX > Resolve FX Stylize > Blanking Fill`, you can change the settings from Inspector tab

-### Tips
-* Make sure to pre-resize your photo to a similar size, otherwise some photos may very large and will eat up all your system resources when rendering